Flames (Mod Sun song): Critical reception

 "Flames" was met with generally positive reviews upon its release from music critics.
 Tamara Bay of Wall of Sound wrote that the song is "an emo pop jam which sees Avril and Mod Sun's vocals ebb and flow together like two peas in a pod".
 Music Feeds Laura English praised the song calling it "a catchy bop that mashes pop sensibilities with emo AF lyrics and vocals".
 Writing for Stereo Board, Laura Johnson labeled the song "a pop-punk ballad that deals heavily in fire imagery and an earworm chorus".
-Rachel Dowd of Alternative Press praised the song by saying that it "opens up with Lavigne and a haunting piano before heavy rock guitars and percussion kick in along with Mod Sun's distinct vocals.
+Alternative Press described the song as punk rock while Rachel Dowd of Alternative Press praised the song by saying that it "opens up with Lavigne and a haunting piano before heavy rock guitars and percussion kick in along with Mod Sun's distinct vocals.
 Idolators Mike Wass called the song a "power-punk anthem, which contains massive pop hooks.
 Entertainment Weekly placed the song on its "Friday Five" list which lists the five best songs released in that week according to its editors.